Chungking Express: Second story

-Another police officer is also dealing with a breakup—with a flight attendant.
+Another police officer, Cop 663, is also dealing with a breakup—with a flight attendant.
 Faye secretly falls for him.
-One day, the flight attendant visits the store and waits for the man.
-She learns he is on his day off and leaves a letter for him with the snack bar owner containing a set of keys to the officer's apartment.
+One day, the flight attendant visits the food store and waits for the man.
+She learns it is his day off and leaves a letter for him with the store owner containing a set of keys to the officer's apartment.

-Faye tells him of the letter, but he delays reading it and asks the snack bar to keep it for him.
+Faye tells the officer of the letter, but he delays reading it and asks the store to keep it for him.
 Faye uses the keys to repeatedly enter the man's apartment to clean and redecorate.
 Gradually, her ploys help him cheer up.
 He finds Faye coming to his apartment and realises that she likes him; he arranges a date at a restaurant named California.
-Faye does not arrive, and the snack bar owner, her cousin, goes to the restaurant to tell him that Faye has left for the US state of California.
+Faye does not arrive, and the store owner, her cousin, goes to the restaurant to tell him that Faye has left for the US state of California.
 She leaves him a boarding pass drawn on a paper napkin dated one year later.

 Faye, now a flight attendant, returns to Hong Kong.
-She finds that the man has bought the snack bar and is converting it into a restaurant.
-He asks her to stay for the grand opening, and asks her to send him a postcard if she leaves.
+She finds that the officer has bought the food store and is converting it into a restaurant.
+He asks her to stay for the grand opening, and to send him a postcard if she leaves.
 As Faye is about to leave, he presents the boarding pass, wrinkled and water-stained, and she writes him a new one.
-She asks him where he wants the destination to be, to which he replies, "Wherever you will take me."
+She asks him what he wants the destination to be, to which he replies, "Wherever you want to take me."